 As a college student with low vision, chronic pain, and chronic migraines, the items I bring to class to help me succeed are often vastly different than my classmates.
 This doesn’t mean I have an unfair advantage, but rather that I use different tools to ensure my success in the classroom.
 Here are the items that I often have when I go to my classes.
 For reference, I live on campus, have a file with Disability Services for use of assistive technology, and my university embraces the use of student technology.

 I use this ultra fine tip pens for writing on assignments in lieu of pencil when needed.
-I try to get materials digital whenever possible, especially because I have dysgraphia, but sometimes there are assignments where the teacher is worried about having a digital copy floating around.
-I tend to use bright colors, though try to avoid red whenever possible.
+I try to get materials digital whenever possible, especially because I have dysgraphia.
+Sometimes, there are assignments where the teacher is worried about having a digital copy floating around so I receive a print copy instead.
+My favorite colors to use are the bright vibrant ones, but I avoid red because my teachers grade in red pen.

 I decided to try these out on a whim for my math class this semester, and they have been a phenomenal resource.
 The scented markers are easy to hold and write/draw with.
 Why scented markers?
 There is a study that shows that having the same scent in the learning and testing environment helps with memory retention, and I use different colors for different topics when studying.